Abdiel Crossman: Tenure

 April 12, 1852 may be considered the crowning date of Crossman's career.
 He had striven to repel the cumbersome three-municipality charter of the city, and succeeded when a new city charter was adopted on that date, reconsolidating the three municipalities (and incidentally annexing the suburb of Lafayette).t.

 Crossman also worked to promote railroad links between New Orleans and the rest of the country, and to have the U. S. government establish a naval depot in town.
 At the end of his fourth term, in accordance with the provisions of the new city charter which prohibited the immediate reelection of a mayor, he stepped down; continuing, however, to serve New Orleans in various political capacities, chiefly as a member of the council.t.

 Death

-Crossman died on June 13, 1859, in New Orleans and was buried in Greenwood Cemetery.t.
+Crossman died on June 13, 1859, in New Orleans and was buried in Greenwood Cemetery.